 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or comparable foreign regulatory authorities.
 Patient enrollment is a significant factor in the timing of clinical trials.
-In particular, because our clinical trials of ALRN-6924 are focused on indications with small patient populations and are targeted at a subset of patients in such indications with cancer cells that contain WT p53, our ability to enroll eligible patients may be limited or may result in slower enrollment than we anticipate.
+For instance, enrollment in our ongoing Phase 1 clinical trial has taken longer than we anticipated, which has delayed the timing and increased the costs of the clinical trial.